guilatrova/latrovacommits-articles/posts/2021/2021-07-18-exceptions-structure/post.en-us.md

     alert_support_team(f"A request to '{error.endpoint}' failed with {error.status_code} status code")
 ```

-We can trigger different alerts based on the group of issue.
-For this case you got: Database or API groups.
+We can trigger different alerts based on the group.
+For this case, you got: Database or API groups.

 ### 🏷️ Exceptions are beyond messages, they provide context